ggeorgovassilis/fauxjsp/README.md

    taglibs are read only once during each request.
 5. When the parser meets tagfile declarations, it asks the ```JspParserFactory``` for a new parser who recursively parses the tagfile.

 Unfortunately, currently it is not possible to load taglibs other than tagfiles.
-However it is possible to fake missing taglibs by providing a special implementation for fauxjsp.
+However it is possible to use missing taglibs by providing a special implementation for fauxjsp yourself.
+Depending on the taglib you are trying to simulate this may or not be a labour-intensive task.
 For some examples, have a look at the ```JstlCoreTaglib*``` classes.
 The ```DefaultJspParserFactoryImpl``` factory sets those up under a special namespace, one for each taglib method.

 ## Supported taglibs